menu

 Demographics

-The education level of Colbert citizens is substantially higher than the typical US community, as 31.18% of adults in Colbert have at least a bachelor's degree.
+The overall education level of Colbert is somewhat higher than in the average US city of 21.84%: 28.26% of adults 25 and older in the town have at least a bachelor's degree.

+Colbert is a somewhat ethnically-diverse town.
 The people who call Colbert home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Colbert residents report their race to be White, followed by Asian.
-Important ancestries of people in Colbert include German, English, Irish, Norwegian, and Scottish.
+Important ancestries of people in Colbert include German, Irish, English, Norwegian, and Scottish.

 The most common language spoken in Colbert is English.
 Other important languages spoken here include Italian and German/Yiddish.